lynkos/blog/_posts/2025-04-23-run-self-compiled-llms-locally-mbp.md

 > [conversation_template](https://github.com/mlc-ai/mlc-llm/blob/main/python/mlc_llm/conversation_template) directory contains a full list of conversation templates that MLC provides.
 If the model you are adding requires a new conversation template, you would need to add your own.
 Follow [this PR](https://github.com/mlc-ai/mlc-llm/pull/2163) as an example.
 However, adding your own template would require you [build mlc_llm from source](https://llm.mlc.ai/docs/install/mlc_llm.html#mlcchat-build-from-source) in order for it to be recognized by the runtime.
 {: .prompt-info }

-2. Confirm you have the right files
+Confirm you have the right files

 ```sh
 ls $HOME/.llm/models/<HF_MODEL>
 ```
+{: .nolineno }

 The output should look similar to